-Are you interested in losing weight, boosting your immune system and improving the health of your cell?
-If you answer is yes, keep reading.
+Are you interested in losing weight, boosting your immune system, and improving the health of your cell?
+If your answer is yes, keep reading.
 In this article, I share my Fast Mimicking Diet (FMD) experiment.

 I started fasting intermittently in preparation for my stem cell procedure in June 2016.
-Typically, I just skip dinner each day and eat two meals per day.
-The first meal is between 8:00 and 10:00 am.
-The second meal between 12:30 and 2:00 pm.
+Typically, I skip dinner each day and eat two meals per day.
+The first meal is between 8:00 and 10:00 am—the second meal between 12:30 and 2:00 pm.
 Additionally, I fast 24 hours every week.

 Firstly, I’ve increased muscle mass and decreased body fat.
 Secondly, I feel more energy.
 Thirdly, my stem cell count was super high.
 Finally, I can manage my food addictions.

 However, a longer fast completely reboots the immune system.
 A study suggests that a fast for two to four days triggers stem cell regeneration of new immune cells.
-Not to mention, clearing out of old and damaged cells.
+Not to mention clearing out old and damaged cells.

-Fasting is state of mind.
+Fasting is a state of mind.
 Your body can survive without food for a long time.
 For instance, Ray Cronise did a water fast for about 30 days.
 He also helped a famous magician Penn Jillette to lose 105 pounds.
-My point is, if Ray could do it, I can do it!
+So my point is, if Ray could do it, I can do it!

 But my mind is not ready to undertake 5-day water fast yet.
-As I’ve delved into the research on-line, I’ve discovered a study
+So, as I’ve delved into the research online, I’ve discovered a study

 Also, I’ve listened to Dr. Rhonda Patrick interview with Valter Longo: